OlivierRiccini/gamiflex/README.md

 # Gamiflex - The best tool to find your next video game!

 Final Project for Le Wagon Coding Bootcamp in Montreal.
-Objective: build a webapp as a "Minimum Viable Product" in 10 days.
+Our objective: build a webapp as a "Minimum Viable Product" in 10 days.

 ## Tools used: